Elizabeth Ball (soccer): Portland Thorns, 2018–2019

 Ball signed her first professional contract with the Portland Thorns in 2018.
 She made her first start against the North Carolina Courage in Cary on March 24, 2018.
 She appeared in 7 games in the 2018 season.
 In the 2019 season, Ball played in 16 matches, 14 of which were starts.
 She made her first career playoff start (and played 45 minutes) in the NWSL semi-finals against the Chicago Red Stars on Oct.
 20.

 Utah Royals, 2020

 As the 2020 season began, Ball was traded to Utah Royals.
 She appeared in five matches of the NWSL Challenge Cup, starting in four.

 Kansas City Current, 2021–

 Ball joined the Kansas City Current before its inaugural 2021 season.
 She scored her first NWSL goal against the Houston Dash on October 13, 2021.
 Following that season, she signed a three-year contract through 2024.

+On January 27, 2025, it was announced that Ball signed a two-year contract extension with the Current.
+She was part of the Current's historic 2025 season, which saw the club win its first NWSL Shield and break league single-season records for most wins (21), points (65), and shutouts (16).

+Personal life

+Ball is currently in a relationship with former Current teammate Kristen Hamilton.
+In 2024, Ball founded Pitchside Coffee alongside Hamilton and fellow Current teammates Vanessa DiBernardo, Hailie Mace, Desiree Scott, and Mallory Weber.
+Pitchside Coffee became an official restaurant partner of CPKC Stadium in 2025.